Simply-Blessing/Data-Engineer-SQL/README.md

 | Pandas        | 38           | 144,656            |
 | Elasticsearch | 21           | 144,102            |
 | Ruby          | 14           | 144,000            |

+*Table of the most optimal skills for data engineers sorted by salary*

 **Breakdown:**